 The Max Baucus Institute

-The Max Baucus Institute invites applications from undergraduate and graduate students attending Montana Tribal Colleges, University of Montana, and Montana State University to be 2024 Baucus Leaders.
-This is a paid summer internship opportunity in Washington, DC.
+The Max Baucus Institute invites applications from undergraduate and graduate students attending Montana-based universities and colleges to be 2026 Baucus Leaders DC.
+This is a paid summer internship opportunity in Washington DC.

 The Baucus Institute is a Montana-based nonprofit organization founded on Max's extensive public service career as the longest-serving U.S. Senator for Montana, and the U.S. Ambassador to China.
 We work to break down barriers so that Montana students can see, serve, and lead locally and throughout the world.
 We do this through three areas of focus: public service, climate, and U.S.-China relations.